mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ---

-##### Setup Starting Primal Values
+##### Setup Initial Primal Values
-In JuliaGrid, the assignment of starting primal values for optimization variables takes place when the [`solve!`](@ref solve!(::PowerSystem, ::PMUStateEstimation{LinearWLS{Normal}})) function is executed.
-Starting primal values are determined based on the `voltage` fields within the `PMUStateEstimation` type.
+In JuliaGrid, the assignment of initial primal values for optimization variables takes place when the [`solve!`](@ref solve!(::PowerSystem, ::PMUStateEstimation{LinearWLS{Normal}})) function is executed.
+Initial primal values are determined based on the `voltage` fields within the `PMUStateEstimation` type.
 By default, these values are initially established using the initial bus voltage magnitudes and angles from `PowerSystem` type:
 ```@repl PMUOptimalPlacement
 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```

-Users have the flexibility to customize these values according to their requirements, and they will be utilized as the starting primal values when executing the [`solve!`](@ref solve!(::PowerSystem, ::PMUStateEstimation{LinearWLS{Normal}})) function.
-It is important to note that JuliaGrid utilizes the provided data to set starting primal values in the rectangular coordinate system.
+Users have the flexibility to customize these values according to their requirements, and they will be utilized as the initial primal values when executing the [`solve!`](@ref solve!(::PowerSystem, ::PMUStateEstimation{LinearWLS{Normal}})) function.
+It is important to note that JuliaGrid utilizes the provided data to set initial primal values in the rectangular coordinate system.

 ---